wolfSSL/wolfHSM/docs/draft/timeout.md

 ```

 ## 5. Design Notes
+- **Primary use case: blocking wolfCrypt operations.** The timeout is designed to prevent indefinite hangs when the server fails to respond to blocking client API calls, which currently only exist when using the wolfCrypt API for crypto.
+These calls internally poll `RecvResponse` in a tight loop, and the timeout provides automatic protection against a non-responsive server.
+- **Async API compatibility.** The timeout mechanism also works with the split wolfHSM `SendRequest`/`RecvResponse` API, but only checks for expiration when `RecvResponse` is called by the application.
+It is purely poll-driven, and there is no callback, signal, or interrupt that fires independently.
+If the application stops calling `RecvResponse`, the timeout will not trigger.
 - **The timeout is per-comm-client, not per-call.** All operations for a given client share the same `respTimeout` context with the same duration.
 You can call `wh_Timeout_Set()` to change the duration between calls, but there's no per-operation override.
 - **Timer starts on send, checks on receive.** The timer window begins when a request is successfully sent, measuring the full round-trip wait.